Azure-Samples/clustered-jboss-demo/README.md

     **Bash**

-    Set your desired Web App name, location, and resource group if you have not done so already.
+    Set your desired Web App name, location, and resource group if you have not done so prevoiusly.

     ```bash
     WEBAPP_NAME=<provide a unique name>  # upper and lowercase letters, numbers, and dashes OK